Black Hole Shadow with Soft Hair: Introduction

 Some properties of the above supertranslated black holes have been studied, e.g., the proposal of utilizing entanglement of the soft modes to resolve the information paradox \cite{Hawking:2016msc,Bousso:2017dny,Bousso:2017rsx,Haco:2018ske}, the Hawking radiation flux \cite{Chu_2018,Compere:2019rof,Lin:2020gva} and the flux-balance laws \cite{Compere:2019gft}.
 In this work, we will study the black hole shadow of such supertranslated black holes.
 Naively, one may expect that any observable such as the size or shape of the shadow should be the same as the Schwarzschild counterpart since the supertranslated black holes are just obtained from the Schwarzschild black hole by large gauge transformations.
-However, due to the soft hairs, the metric is not spherical symmetry so the Hamiltonian of the geodesic is no longer separable due to the absence of the Carter constant.
-Moreover, the soft nature implies the difference between the black hole with and without the soft hair could be topological, and could affect the non-local observables such as the black hole shadow formed by the geodesics connecting the near and far zones.
-One can really pin down the issue by solving the light geodesics with the ray-tracing method.
+However, due to the soft hairs, the polar symmetry is broken so that the null condition, i.e., the Hamilton-Jacobi equation of the null geodesic looks very complicated.
+This implies that the effect of the soft hair on the black hole shadow could be nontrivial.
+Moreover, the shadow is some kind of non-local observable, and it is not clear how it will be affected by the soft hair generated by the large gauge transformation.
+This is also an interesting issue we would like to examine in this work.

 The rest of the paper is organized as follows.
 In section \ref{sec:2}, we summarize the properties of supertranslated black holes.
-In section \ref{sec:3}, we demonstrate the obstruction to the analytical construction of the shadow even for the black hole with just ``linear" supertranslation hair due to the lack of Carter constant.
-In section \ref{sec:4}, we adopt the numerical ray-tracing method to construct the shadows for the supertranslated black holes and compare their features with the Schwarzschild ones.
+In section \ref{sec:3}, as a precursor study we consider the analytical construction of the shadows for the black holes with linear supertranslation soft hairs.
+In section \ref{sec:4}, we adopt the numerical ray-tracing method to construct the shadows for the supertranslated black holes with the full non-linear soft hair and compare their features with the Schwarzschild ones.
 Finally, we conclude our paper in section \ref{sec:5}.
 Some technical details are given in the appendices.
-In Appendix \ref{append-geos}, we lay down the null geodesic equations in the background metric of the supertranslated black hole.
-In Appendix \ref{append-a}, we give the details for the conclusion in section \ref{sec:3}.
+In Appendix \ref{append-geos}, we lay down the null geodesic equations in the background metric of the supertranslated black hole, and obtain the separated equations from Hamilton-Jacobi equation.
+In Appendix \ref{append-a}, we sketch the analytical method of shadow construction adopted in section \ref{sec:3}.
 In Appendix \ref{appendix-c} we sketch an accretion model adopted in section \ref{sec:4} to construct the accretion pattern near the supertranslated black hole.